Bharat269/FashionMNIST/readme.txt

-Okay, I've removed all emojis from the README content.
-Here it is:

 Fashion Item Classifier (CNN)
 This project trains a powerful image classification model (a Convolutional Neural Network) to automatically identify different types of clothing items from images.